 with raw meat, especially poultry.

-Refrigerate meats as
+Refrigerate meats as soon as

-no longer pink.
+pink.
 Refrigerate all leftovers as soon as possible.

 Never drink from streams, springs, or lakes unless local health authorities have